 - 3.11.1 Parking and driveway areas shall include concrete curbs or similar improvements as approved by the Director for protection of landscaping.
-Vehicle overhangs into landscaped areas shall not exceed two feet [(2)].
+Vehicle overhangs into landscaped areas shall not exceed two feet [(2")].
 Planter areas shall not be less than [seventy-two (] 72 [)] square feet in size and shall have a minimum width of six feet. - 3.11.2 Drainage basins, when required, shall be incorporated into the landscape[d] design, utilize non-buoyant landscape materials, and shall be irrigated if landscaped.
 Access shall be provided for maintenance.
-The landscaped basin area may count as [ten percent (] 10% [)] of the total landscape requirement if the basin is not fenced with sight-obscuring materials. - 3.11.3 Snow storage should be incorporated within the design of projects and should be oriented for maximum sun exposure for acceleration of melting.
+The landscaped basin area may count as [ten percent (] 10% [)] of the total landscape requirement if the basin is not fenced with sight-obscuring materials and is landscaped along the perimeter to enhance the appearance. - 3.11.3 Snow storage should be incorporated within the design of projects and should be oriented for maximum sun exposure for acceleration of melting.
 Driveways, drive aisles, sidewalks and landscape areas, [except rocked areas], cannot be used for snow storage.
 Drainage and run-off from snow storage areas shall be considered in the design. - 3.11.4 Soil in planted areas should be mechanically loosened to a minimum depth of [twelve] 12 inches [(12")] and/or to the depth of the root ball and [twice] three times the diameter for trees and shrubs.
 Tests of soils, based upon one test per site (sites over 25,000 square feet in landscape area may require additional tests as required by the Director), shall be conducted and appropriate soil amendments recommended.
-Soils should be improved by incorporating the recommended soil amendments into the loosened soil prior to planting. - 3.11.5 Planted areas should be mulched to a minimum depth of four inches \[\frac{(4^n)}{\} \] for organic mulches and three inches \[\frac{(3^n)}{\} \] for rock. \[\frac{All rock mulch must be washed and cleaned prior to installation. \] Large cobble mulch\[\frac{(es)}{\} \] should include top dressing of smaller \[\frac{(mulch)}{matching cobble} \] or similar material. \[\frac{A weed barrier fabric is required under rock and \]
+Soils should be improved by incorporating the recommended soil amendments into the loosened soil prior to planting. - 3.11.5